knewter/elixirscript-brunch/README.md

   2. Configure the elixirscript-brunch plugin as described above.
-  Using the above settings, your elixirscript code will be in the `web/static/exjs` folder and a file called `MyApp.js` will end up in your `web/static/js` folder.
+  Using the above settings, your elixirscript code will be in the `web/static/exjs` folder and output will end up in your `web/static/js` folder.
-  Since we made sure in our previous step this plugin runs before the others `MyApp.js` will be picked up by the remaining plugins in the pipeline for javascript.
-  You can change this by updating the configuration if, for instance you would prefer not to output the file in to the `web/static/js` folder.